2010 Turkish Grand Prix: Background

 The 2010 Turkish Grand Prix was the seventh scheduled round of the 2010 Formula One World Championship after taking a two-week break from the previous race of the season in Monaco.
 It was held on 30 May 2010 at the Istanbul Park circuit in Tuzla, near Istanbul, Turkey.
 The Grand Prix was contested by twelve teams with two drivers each.
 The teams (also known as constructors) were Red Bull, Mercedes, McLaren, Ferrari, Renault, Williams, Force India, Sauber, Toro Rosso, Lotus, Hispania and Virgin.
 Tyre supplier Bridgestone brought four different tyre types to the race: two dry compounds (soft "options" and hard "primes") and two wet-weather compounds (intermediate and full wet).

 Before the race Red Bull drivers Mark Webber and Sebastian Vettel were tied for the lead of the Drivers' Championship with 78 points each, with Ferrari driver Fernando Alonso in third with 75 points.
 Jenson Button was fourth on 70 points and Felipe Massa was fifth on 61 points.
-Red Bull led the Constructors' Champions with 156 points, Ferrari and McLaren were second and third with 136 and 129 points respectively, while Mercedes (78 points) and Renault (65) contended for fourth place.
+Red Bull led the Constructors' Championship with 156 points, Ferrari and McLaren were second and third with 136 and 129 points respectively, while Mercedes (78 points) and Renault (65) contended for fourth place.

 Webber dominated the previous two rounds in Spain and Monaco and clinched the pole position in both events.
 Despite the form, Webber said Red Bull were still wary of their rivals, saying that they had a good foundation and position but no person knew who would be challenging for the title late in the season, but did not feel it would between two people.
 Ferrari came into the event with a long series of success at the track, having won three of the last five races held at Istanbul Park.
 The team identified the event as their 800th Grand Prix and their cars carried a logo celebrating the achievement on their engine covers.
 Alonso was upbeat about their chances in the race, saying that compared to the Spanish Grand Prix, he felt their situation was a little better due to the fact Istanbul Park's characteristics are different and did not require the maximum amount of aerodynamic downforce, but a lower level which was suited to the F10.
 Alonso also believed it would be a "surprise" if the Red Bull team finished behind him.
 Hamilton claimed that McLaren would be competitive in Turkey and hoped that he would secure his first victory of the season.